 That being said, to each his own.
 And I’m not extremely well-versed in classic literature – I have forgotten some stuff, I don’t pretend to know all of the nuances and allegory within Dante’s Inferno (which I haven’t even finished yet), nor what Shakespeare was talking about in half of his plays (I honestly prefer the sonnets).

 But, I’ve studied, had a lot of exposure, know a lot, and, well, love it.
 It’s me.
 It’s who I am.
 But give me a rudimentary math equation, and I’m done.

-As usual I’ve digressed, but my original point is as follows: Poetry is literature.
+As usual, I’ve digressed, but my original point is as follows: Poetry is literature.
 At the very least, it is a subgenre, or category.
-Just as the likes of Upton Sinclair’s The Jungle or Gulliver’s Travels (not a favorite of mine, but taking the novel as a whole, the satire is pretty amusing) have made radical statements (or, at least, have made any kind of statement at all) and have dared to expose hidden truths (or the author’s contentions), so, too, have the likes of Oliver Goldsmith in “The Deserted Village” and Wordsworth in “Tintern Abbey” (not the full title, but shortened it cuz it’s mad long).
+Just as the likes of Upton Sinclair’s The Jungle or Gulliver’s Travels (not a favorite of mine, but taking the novel as a whole, the satire is pretty amusing) have made radical statements (or, at least, have made any kind of statement at all) and have dared to expose hidden truths (or the author’s contentions), so, too, have the likes of Oliver Goldsmith in “The Deserted Village” and Wordsworth in “Tintern Abbey.”
 Poetry has served the same purpose as literature.
-Heck, some poems are even as long, or almost as long, as novels, or longer (take Alexander Pope’s “The Dunciad” or Chaucer’s “The Canterbury Tales”).
+Heck, some poems are even as long, or almost as long, as novels, or longer (take Alexander Pope’s “The Dunciad” or Chaucer’s “The Canterbury Tales” for instance).
 Dante’s Inferno is yet another classic example.